Aquanty/rtd-hgs/docs/source/index.rst

 #. **kparen(i), aparen(i), i=1,npa** Parent species number and the mass
    fraction.

-| Assigns a value for the number of parent species, which defaults to 0.
+Assigns a value for the number of parent species, which defaults to 0.
 The mass fraction is a number between 0 and 1 which defines how much of the parent species transforms into the daughter species (i.e. the current species).

 --------------

+|

+:math:`\bullet \bullet \bullet`

+Input instructions !
+Parents

 The following parameters affect porous media solute properties:

 --------------

+Decay constant
+''''''''''''''

-| **Decay constant**
+|

 #. **clambda** First-order decay constant [T:math:`^{-1}`].